-Ownership of Purpose
+Ownership of purpose

 If someone asks you what you do for a living, what do you tell them?
 Do you call it work, or do you call it a mission?
 Do you answer with pride or feel embarrassed that you’re not doing something you care about more?

 When we talk about what is a good leader, we must talk about the love leaders have for their business.
-If it’s work, then it’s probably taking more from you than it’s giving.
-But if it’s a mission, well, that’s the psychological and spiritual juice life is made of.
+If it’s only work, then it’s probably taking more from you than it’s giving.
+But if it’s a mission, that’s the psychological and spiritual juice life is made of.
 That’s the juice that will keep you pushing through setbacks, allow you to uplift your team members when you hit challenges and prevent any- and everything from obstructing your view of your ultimate goals.
-Purpose is the life force of great leaders, and it’s essential to realizing your vision.
+Purpose is the life force of how to be a good leader, and it’s essential to realizing your vision.

 You have to be able to see things as they currently are before you can move forward in any real way.
 Leaders with a clear vision have a keen understanding of not only what they want the future to look like, but what the present looks like as well.
 The definition of a good leader is possessing clarity and the ability to act on that clarity.

 That said, remember to see things how they are but not worse than they are.
-A lot of folks fall into the paralytic trap of thinking that their circumstances are too dire.
+A lot of businesspeople fall into the paralytic trap of thinking that their circumstances are too dire.
 Culturally, we have a habit of catastrophizing our situations and assuming things are bleaker than they are in reality.